codePrincess/resizingService/README.md

 So this is it!
 Just those few steps and you have a ready to go resizing service!
 Nice one!

-So have fun and share your feedback with me :)
+Have fun and share your feedback with me :)